getodk/docs/odkx-src/xlsx-converter-using.rst

 .. csv-table:: Validate Section2 Worksheet Example
   :header: "type", "name", "display.prompt.text", "required", "validation_tags"

-  "text", "occupation", "What is your current occupation?", "TRUE", "user_info, finalize" "integer", "user_age", "How long have you worked at your current job (in years)?", "TRUE", "finalize" "note",, "Thank you for answering",
+  "text", "occupation", "What is your current occupation?", "TRUE", "user_info finalize" "integer", "user_age", "How long have you worked at your current job (in years)?", "TRUE", "finalize" "note",, "Thank you for answering",